CCI-Bonn/HD-SEQ-ID/README.md

 ## Installation Instructions
 Note that you need to have a python3 installation for HD-SEQ-ID to work.
 HD-SEQ-ID runs on Linux (might work on WSL) with python3.
-Supported python3 versions are python3.7.3 and above, might work with 3.9 as well.
+Supported python3 versions are python3.7.3 and above.

 In order to run a PC with a GPU with at least 4 GB of VRAM and cuda/pytorch support is required.
 Running the prediction on CPU is also supported.